fossasia/eventyay-tickets/video/docs/developer/api/chat.rst

 * ``text``: A plain text message. ``body`` is a string with the message.
 * ``deleted``: Any message that was removed by the user or a moderator.
+* ``call``: A audio/video call that can be joined. ``body`` is a dictionary that should be empty when you send such a message.
+If you receive such a message, there will be an ``id`` property with the call ID which you can use to fetch the BigBlueButton call URL.
+Currently only supported in direct messages.

 ``channel.member``
 """"""""""""""""""